Rent record 'should help you get mortgage'

 "Credit reference agencies being able to access data relating to histories of tenants paying rent will benefit both the buyer and the lender."

-Experian's CreditLadder scheme already allows a tenant's rental payments to contribute to their credit score.
+Experian's Rental Exchange scheme, delivered in partnership with the Big Issue, already allows a tenant's rental payments to contribute to their credit score.

 Mr Barclay, who was taking part in the Westminster Hall debate on Monday, said the government "would like to see more models like the Experian model".